 We understand that it is often prepared that decisions made regarding children are best made between parents.
 However, difficulties may arise when important decisions to made, especially in the middle of an divorce or relationship and that is when you have to seek advice from child custody lawyers London.

-Our solicitors can advise you on the different ways that disputes concerning children can be solved, preferably from agreements reached by attending mediation.
+Our child law solicitors can advise you on the different ways that disputes concerning children can be solved, preferably from agreements reached by attending mediation.

 If it is not possible to resolved your children matters without Court proceedings, we can assist you make or defend an application in the courts.
 The courts have power to make the following orders regarding children: